jmau949/react-native-template-tamagui-cognito/docs/AUTHENTICATION_GUIDE.md

 ## Conclusion

-The Acorn Pups Mobile app uses a **simplified, high-performance authentication system** that:
+This template uses a **simplified, high-performance authentication system** that:

 - ✅ **Trusts AWS Amplify** for what it does best
 - ✅ **Provides persistent authentication** for seamless UX